 What are the living arrangements?

-and each level has shared bathroom facilities, designated as male-only or female-only.
+your own bedroom, and will share bathroom facilities, designated as male-only or

 kitchens.
 Note that the facilities are fairly typical of student accommodation – basic but adequate – so don't expect a fancy,